S3 method for class 'regressPCObject'

 reference_data

-A SingleCellExperiment object containing numeric expression matrix for the query cells.
-If NULL, the PC scores are regressed against the cell types of the reference data.
+A SingleCellExperiment object containing numeric expression matrix for the reference cells.
+If NULL, the PC scores are regressed against the cell types of the query data.

 ref_cell_type_col